est31/csrp-gmp/README.md

 The call `srp_user_new` has a new parameter, `username_for_verifier`, allowing to use different usernames for verifier and srp login.
+Also, `srp_user_start_authentication` and `srp_verifier_new` have new
+parameters to specify `a` and `b` values.

 Added option for `srp_create_salted_verification_key` call to specify a salt.

-We ship with OpenSSL's implementation of the SHA256 hash algorithm.
+We ship with OpenSSL's implementation of the SHA256 and SHA-1 hash algorithms.
 Support for other hash algoritms was dropped (but re-introducing is fairly easy, just copy from an OpenSSL source distribution).

 Usage Example
 -------------